esimov/caire/README.md

 ```

 ### Process multiple images from a directory concurrently
 The library can also process multiple images from a directory **concurrently**.
-You only need to provide the source and the destination folder by using the `-in` and `-out` flags.
+You have to provide only the source and the destination folder and the new width or height in this case.

 ```bash
 $ caire -in <input_folder> -out <output-folder>
 ```

 ### Support for multiple output image type
-There is no need to define the output file type.
-The library is capable of detecting the output image type directly by the file extension and encodes the image to that specific type.
+There is no need to define the output file type, just use the correct extension and the library will encode the image to that specific type.
 You can export the resized image even to a **Gif** file, in which case the generated file shows the resizing process interactively.

 ### Other options
 In case you wish to scale down the image by a specific percentage, it can be used the **`-perc`** boolean flag.
 In this case the values provided for the `width` and `height` are expressed in percentage and not pixel values.
 For example to reduce the image dimension by 20% both horizontally and vertically you can use the following command: